Skip to content

 }

-2. Add two images for "on" and "off" states to the plugin project.
-They must be in PNG format and have 80x80 pixels size.
+2. Add two images for "Thumb up" and "Thumb down" states to the plugin project.
 Build action for these files must be set to "Embedded Resource".
-In this example, "ToggleSwitchButton0.png" and "ToggleSwitchButton1.png" images are used.
+The images "ThumbUp.png" and "ThumbDown.png" can be fetched from: Step06/DemoPlugin/images

 {